Author Guidelines

 Authors must run a complete spelling and grammatical check before submission (e.g., using (free) online tools such as Grammarly).
 Seismica has no preference for British vs American spellings, as long as manuscripts are self-consistent throughout.
 If the level of writing in a submission is such that it cannot be understood by the editor, then the editor at their discretion may return to the authors for correction before the manuscript is sent out for peer review.

-Data and code archiving: Authors should archive data and code in public repositories when appropriate forums exist.
+Data and code archiving: Authors should archive data and code in public repositories.
 Physical samples should be adequately cataloged with curation to insure access for the long-term.
 Where the study has used data from a seismic network, the full FDSN citation should be given if it exists.
 Examples of open-access, DOI citable repositories for data and code include Figshare, Zenodo, Dryad, GFZ Data Services, and the ISC Dataset Repository.
-Code repositories like GitHub do not guarantee long-term archiving, nor do they directly assign DOIs to a given version of the content; this may cause problems when authors make changes to the repository that are not documented in the publication.
+Personal websites and code repositories like GitHub do not meet the standards for long-term, DOI citable archiving; this may cause problems when authors make changes to the repository that are not documented in the publication.
 Fortunately, it is easy to archive a GitHub repository in Zenodo for a DOI-citable version.

-Licensing considerations.
+Licensing and copyright considerations.
 Articles accepted to Seismica are published under a CC-BY 4.0 license with copyright retained by authors by default.
-If you anticipate needing a different license to comply with regulations or job requirements, please note this during submission in the Comments to Editor box.
+If you anticipate needing a different license to comply with regulations or job requirements (e.g., as government employees), please note this during submission in the Comments to Editor box.
+An example which relates to US Geological Survey employees is provided here.

-To save time for authors and peer-reviewers, only those papers that seem likely to meet our editorial criteria should be sent for formal review.
-Papers may be judged by the handling editor(s) (whilst seeking advice from other editorial board members, if required) to be rejected promptly without external review for any of the following reasons:
+To save time for authors and peer-reviewers, only papers that seem likely to meet our editorial criteria will be sent for formal review.
+Papers may be judged by the handling editor(s) (after consulting with the Production Editor and one additional handling editor) to be rejected promptly without external review for any of the following reasons:

 • written with grammatical or other errors sufficiently severe as to prevent meaningful scientific review;